 Skin color changes can be their own condition, or they may be caused by other medical conditions or disorders.

 How much skin pigmentation you have can help determine which skin diseases you may be more likely to develop.
-For example, lighter-skinned people are more sensitive to sun exposure and damage, which raises the risk of skin cancers.
+For example, lighter-skinned people are more sensitive to sun exposure and damage.
+This raises the risk of skin cancers.
 But even in darker-skinned people, too much sun exposure can lead to skin cancers.

 Generally, skin color changes are cosmetic and do not affect physical health.
-However, mental stress can occur because of pigment changes.
-Some pigment changes may be a sign that you are at risk of other medical disorders.
+But, mental stress can occur because of pigment changes.
+Some pigment changes may be a sign that you are at risk for other medical problems.

 Causes of pigment changes may include any of the following: